Euro zone sees light at end of tunnel, pitfalls remain

-Despite a messy bailout of Cyprus, markets are calm, Ireland’s rescue program is on track and Greece and Portugal, while still in recession, hope for a slow recovery next year.
+Despite a messy bailout of Cyprus, markets are calm, Ireland’s rescue programme is on track and Greece and Portugal, while still in recession, hope for a slow recovery next year.

 Slovenia’s banks are a concern, but one that policymakers are confident they can deal with.
 And although Malta’s banking system is vast compared with its economy, it is not structured in the same way as in Cyprus.
 The same goes for Luxembourg.